Jobs as Web Services

 A valid result is returned with a HTTP 200 status, with the Content-Type header set according to the result.
 The Content-Type header depends on the actual result.
 A MapForce mapping will result in text/xml if it has XML output, or text/plain for text output.
 Standard output of other functions is also returned as text/plain.
 The result is returned as the response body, without any embellishments.

 Execution errors are reported as HTTP 5xx status with a generic error message.
-For further information, check the FlowForce Server log (see Viewing the Job Log).
+For further information, check the FlowForce Server log.

 For a step-by-step example of how to configure such a job, see Exposing a Job as a Web Service.

-To view all currently running FlowForce Server Web services:
+To view all currently configured FlowForce Server Web services:

 When you expose a job as Web service, all job parameters automatically become parameters for the service.
 If a job parameter does not have a default, it is mandatory and must be provided when invoking the service.
 Optional parameters take the default value if not provided in the request.